 WARNING!
 This indicates a hazardous situation which could result in serious personal injury if the user does not perform the procedure correctly.
 CAUTION!
 This indicates a hazardous situation which could result in minor or moderate personal injury , if the user does not perform the procedure correctly.
 This signal also indicates that damage to the product or other property may occur if the user does not perform the procedure correctly.
-This indicates also the tasks which are performed by Customer Support. i This indicates information that could help the user to use the product more effectively. &gt; The prompt symbol indicates activities which need to be performed (e.g. entries on the keyboard). italics Texts from the SE Manager monospace System inputs and outputs monospace semibold Statements which are entered via the keyboard are displayed in this font. <abc></abc> Variables which are replaced by values.
-Key symbols Keys are displayed as they appear on the keyboard.
-When uppercase letters need to be entered, the Shift key is specified, e.g. SHIFT - A for A. If two keys need to be pressed at the same time, this is indicated by a hyphen between the key symbols. [number] The titles of related publications in the text are abbreviated.
+This indicates also the tasks which are performed by Customer Support. i This indicates information that could help the user to use the product more effectively.
+The prompt symbol indicates activities which need to be performed (e.g. entries on the keyboard). italics Texts from the SE Manager monospace System inputs and outputs monospace semibold Statements which are entered via the keyboard are displayed in this font. <abc></abc> Variables which are replaced by values. [number] The titles of related publications in the text are abbreviated.
 The complete title of each publication which is referred to by a number is listed in the Related Publications chapter after the associated number.